alimmeek/msal-id-pub/README.md

 Run the command:

-    python main.py
+    python main.py <FILEPATH>

-to start an instance of the program.
+to start an instance of the program, where FILEPATH is the where you want the token to be stored (including the file name).
+Note that Microsoft uses **JSON Web Tokens**, so the file should be a `.json` file.

 Your default web browser should launch, and you will need to log in with a Microsoft account (personal or work/school).
 Once complete, the browser will be redirected to `localhost:8000`.
-It's possible that you may see a "Connection reset" page, ignore it and close the web browser.</p>
+It's possible that you may see a "Connection reset" page, ignore it and close the web browser.
 If you have successfully completed the authentication flow, you should now see this message in the terminal:

     Received token for <NAME>, issued <DATE> expires <DATE>

-Open another terminal window and run the program again (you'll have to log in again, you can choose either the same account as before, or a different one).
-Once the authentication flow has finished, close the web browser.
-The terminals will now show that they have received another token:

-    Received token for <NAME>
+Navigate to the file path you specified when running the program, and open the new `.json` file, the contents should look like:

     {
+        "<field name>": "<value>"
         ...
     }

+[Click here](https://learn.microsoft.com/en-us/azure/active-directory/develop/id-token-claims-reference?source=recommendations) to find out what each field corresponds to.